CodeVA-Curriculum/microbit-lockbox/src/routes/lessons/input/+page.md

 To complete the project, follow these steps:

 1. Create a plan for your “fidget cube” prototype.
 Draw, sketch, model, or diagram your enclosure, labeling the inputs and outputs you plan to use.
-2. Create the enclosure, including installing the MicroBit in your enclosure and hooking up any sensors you need to use to the Micro:Bit pins.
+2. Create the enclosure, including installing the MicroBit in your enclosure and hooking up any sensors you need to use to the MicroBit pins.
-3. Write the code for your prototype so the Micro:Bit produces a unique output for each input you included in your diagram.
+3. Write the code for your prototype so the MicroBit produces a unique output for each input you included in your diagram.

 You only need to make one prototype with your partner.
-Save your group’s second Micro:Bit for future activities.
+Save your group’s second MicroBit for future activities.
 After you’ve finished your prototype, be ready to share it with another group and talk about the inputs you used!